 3. Preferred Deals

 Before the inventory goes to an open auction, a marketer with a preferred agreement can place a real-time bid at the pre-negotiated fixed eCPM price when an ad request comes in.
+In preferred deals, there is no warranty on inventory.

 4. Programmatic Guaranteed

-In this type of programmatic advertising, the publisher offers a marketer a specified, reserved inventory at a fixed price.
+Programmatic guaranteed involves reserving specific ad space at a fixed price.
 Publishers and marketers agree on pricing in exchange for a specific number of impressions or launch date.

-What Are the Programmatic Advertising Platforms?
+What Are the Best Programmatic Advertising Platforms?

 1. Supply-Side Platform (SSP)